Merimytev/www/README.md

-Small web site store on HTML and GO.
+A small web store built with HTML and Go.
-Required TDM-GCC because go-sqlite3 use it.
+Requires TDM-GCC because the go-sqlite3 package depends on it.